 Good Nutrition is Key

 Just as a healthy diet can do wonders for you, diet also impacts the overall health of all our pets.
 In most cases, good-quality commercial pet food is the best choice, as it contains all necessary nutrients to keep your pet strong and well-nourished.
 As your pets veterinarian, we are always happy to help you choose the best type of food based on your pet’s nutritional needs, health and age.
 If you’re searching for food on your own, look for brands that contain meat as the first ingredient.
 If the list of ingredients starts with something like corn or wheat, the food is likely to be of lower quality and contain too many fillers.
+However, there is lots of buzz in the vet community and the dog owning public right now concerning grain-free diets for pets.
+The FDA has some concerns and are investigating the link between grain-free diets and Canine Heart Disease.
+You can read the information here.

 Stay away from table scraps.
 Human food can cause illness, such as pancreatits or toxicity, but is also often high in calories and fat and can contribute to the pet obesity epidemic sweeping through the nation.
 How bad is it?
 According to the 2012 National Pet Obesity Survey Results, 58.3 percent of cats and 52.5 percent of dogs in the United States are overweight or obese.
 Obese pets are more likely to develop musculoskeletal conditions, insulin resistance and diabetes, heart disease, breathing difficulties, liver disease and high blood pressure.
 In addition, overweight and obese pets have a lowered immune system and a higher risk of developing cancer.
 Many studies have proven a distinct link between obesity and shorter life span for both people and animals alike.